 Dr Joanna Burch-Brown, (Lecturer), Decision theory; ethics; philosophy of literature; philosophy of social science; political philosophy.

-Professor Havi Carel, (Professor), Death; film and philosophy; Heidegger, Freud and Merleau-Ponty; phenomenology; philosophy of medicine.
+Professor Havi Carel, (Professor), death; film and philosophy; Freud and Merleau-Ponty; Heidegger; phenomenology; phenomenology of illness; philosophy of medicine

 Dr Anthony Everett, (Senior Lecturer), Metaphysics; philosophical logic; philosophy of language and mind.